felipenmartins/Robotics-Simulation-Labs/Lab6/ReadMe.md

 After following this lab you should know how to implement moving controllers for mobile robots, especially to go to position and follow a trajectory.

 ## References
-[[1] Martins, Felipe Nascimento, and Alexandre Santos Brandão.
+[1] Martins, Felipe N., and Alexandre S. Brandão.
 "Motion control and velocity-based dynamic compensation for mobile robots."
-Applications of mobile robots (2018).](https://www.intechopen.com/books/applications-of-mobile-robots/motion-control-and-velocity-based-dynamic-compensation-for-mobile-robots)
+Applications of mobile robots (2018).
+Available at: [https://www.intechopen.com/chapters/62533](https://www.intechopen.com/chapters/62533)

-[[2] Martins, F. N., Celeste, W. C., Carelli, R., Sarcinelli-Filho, M., & Bastos-Filho, T. F. (2008).
-An adaptive dynamic controller for autonomous mobile robot trajectory tracking.
-Control Engineering Practice, 16(11), 1354-1363.](https://www.sciencedirect.com/science/article/abs/pii/S0967066108000373?via%3Dihub)
+[2] Martins, Felipe N., et al. "An adaptive dynamic controller for autonomous mobile robot trajectory tracking."
+Control Engineering Practice 16.11 (2008): 1354-1363.
+Available at: [https://doi.org/10.1016/j.conengprac.2008.03.004](https://doi.org/10.1016/j.conengprac.2008.03.004)

 ## Next Lab